Identifying and Treating Monogenic Diabetes

 - How to identify individuals likely to have monogenic diabetes

-- Aids to differential diagnosis (for example use of MODY probability calculator,
+- Aids to differential diagnosis (for example use of MODY probability calculator, c-peptide and antibodies)

 - Where to access more information on monogenic diabetes